pcbrendel/pcbrendel.github.io/_posts/2019-11-04-my-insight-project.md

 ```
 ![kmeans_plot](https://github.com/pcbrendel/pcbrendel.github.io/blob/master/_posts/kmeans_plot.png?raw=true "kmeans_plot")

 So ultimately, the best approach was to create a manual decision rule.
 I made these rules with guidance from Zendo Tools and based on papers found in the journal [Applied Psychophysiology and Biofeedback](https://link.springer.com/journal/10484).
 The criteria is as follows:

+During the time window, the user must:
-1. Not in motion
+1. Not be in motion
-2. No recent significant motion changes
+2. Have no recent significant motion changes
-3. No recent significant heart rate changes
+3. Have no recent significant heart rate changes
-4. Heart rate is not significantly elevated
+4. Not have a significantly elevated heart rate
-5. Heart Rate Variability is above baseline
+5. Have a heart rate variability above baseline

-As the code below demonstrates, these criteria are more strict during the early stages of the meditation session and it the meditative state is impossible during the first 12 measurements.
+As the code below demonstrates, these criteria are more strict during the early stages of the meditation session.
+Also, the meditative state is impossible during the very beginning of the session.

 ```python
 df_meditation_list = []